Northwest Orient Airlines Flight 421: Investigation and follow-up

 [D]ue to the high local stress concentrations of this particular design of the attachment fitting, fatigue cracks had developed in the attachment fitting which so weakened the structure as to cause failure of the complete outer wing panel under the stress of the severe turbulence encountered in the thunderstorm.

 — Civil Aeronautics Board, Docket #SA-178, File #1-0117, June 29, 1949.

 The investigation determined that a spar on the front left of the wing separated, quickly followed by the lower rear spar and the connections which attached the outer wing to the center section.
 The loss of the left wing caused the aircraft to roll left, whereupon the fuselage and the right horizontal stabilizer collided with the separated wing.
 The initial separation was caused either by a wind gust in excess of operating velocity, or a similar lower-velocity gust after the material had become fatigued.

 The Board also recommended frequent inspections of wing root fittings for the development of fatigue cracks, increasing the thickness of the portion of the wing attached to the fuselage, and reduction of operating speeds by 10%.

 In April 1949, Northwest Orient Airlines sued the Glenn L. Martin Company, manufacturers of the Martin 2-0-2, for $725,000.
 The lawsuit claimed that the company had sold the airline five defective aircraft, including the aircraft lost in Flight 421.
 Glenn Martin, president of the aircraft manufacturing corporation, dismissed the lawsuit as a mere formality, a bit of meaningless legal maneuvering to appease disagreeing insurance companies.

 Flight 421 was the first hull loss of a Martin 2-0-2.
 It remains the deadliest accident involving the 2-0-2.
-It was Northwest Orient Airlines's worst air disaster at the time, and the first accident in over a billion miles of flight.
+It was Northwest Orient Airlines' worst air disaster at the time, and the first accident in over a billion miles of flight.